GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 So, we've trained our model, spun up our server, and classified some digits.
 It's been a ride, but we still need to do a few more small things to ready our app for the big time.

-Minishift deployments are ephemeral in nature.
+CRC deployments are ephemeral in nature.
 If we spin down our deployment, and then spin it back up again, it'll rebuild our application from scratch, so we'll lose our model!
 Now, we don't want to waste valuable cycles on public infrastructure retraining a model we've just trained locally, nor do we want to have our clusters waiting for an age while that completes.
-Fortunately it's possible to save our newly trained model and have it deploy with our application when we push it to a cloud environment.
+Fortunately it's possible to save our newly trained model and have it deployed with our application when we push it to a cloud environment.

 To do this, we're going to SSH into our pod and copy the file to our local system, where we'll commit it to our Git repo.
 This way, when we deploy on an *Openshift* cluster, the pre-trained model will be pulled from our repository and used straight away by our server - no further training required.

 Head back to your terminal and follow these steps...

 First, we need to make sure we can access the Openshift CLI tool.
-It _should_ have been setup when we installed Minishift, but it doesn't always behave, so we can load it into our environment by running the followind command:

-`eval $(minishift oc-env)`
+When you run you "crc start" command, you get the following `INFO` message:

+`INFO To access the cluster, first set up your environment by following 'crc oc-env' instructions `

+So proceed and enter: `crc oc-env` on the command line

+`$crc oc-env`

+You will get the following answer:

+`export PATH="/Users/ghmoll/.crc/bin:$PATH"`
+`# Run this command to configure your shell:`
+`# eval $(crc oc-env)`

+So, proceed as suggested (of YOUR PATH is different)

-Next, we want to login with the oc CLI tool with our developer credentials (the same user we've been using in the GUI console - don't worry, you won't need to remember your password for this)
+Next, we want to login with the oc CLI tool with our developer credentials If you do not remember your credentials, type:
+`$crc console --credentials`

+Now type your login line, in my case:
-`oc login -u developer`
+`oc login -u developer -p developer https://api.crc.testing:6443`

 This will set our user for our following commands.